folio-org/docs/content/en/docs/Users/_index.md

 4. In the **user block** window, click **Delete**.
 5. In the **Delete patron block** pop-up window, click **Delete**.
 The patron block is removed.

-## Creating a manual fee/fine

-Note that your library must configure fee/fine settings prior to charging fee/fines to patrons.
-See Settings > Users > Owners and Settings > Users> Manual Charges for more information.

-1. [Find the user record](#searching-for-user-records) to which you want to add a fee/fine and select it.
-2. In the **User record** pane, expand the **Fees/fines** accordion if needed.
-3. Click **Create fee/fine**.
-4. In the **New fee/fine** window, select the **Fee/fine owner**.
-5. Select the **Fee/fine type**.
-6. In the **Fee/fine amount** box, you can do one of three things:
-    - Keep the default fee/fine amount, if one is populated for the fee/fine type.
-    - Adjust the default fee/fine amount, if it is populated for the fee/fine type.
-    - Provide a fee/fine amount, if one did not populate.
-7. Optional: To associate the fee/fine with an item, scan or enter the item barcode into the **Item information** box and click **Enter**.
-8. Optional: Enter any **Additional information for staff** in the box.
-9. Click **Charge only** to apply the charge to the patron record.
-FOLIO users with appropriate permissions may be able to create the fine and immediately accept payment by clicking **Charge & pay now**.
-10. Click either **Charge & pay now** to charge the patron and process the payment or **Charge Only** to only apply the charge to the user record.

 ## Creating requests

 Requests can be created in the Requests app or from the item record in the Inventory app.
 For information on creating requests, see [Creating a request](../access/requests/requests/#creating-a-request)